Paco Román

-Francisco Román y Velasquez (October 4, 1869 – June 5, 1899) was a Filipino soldier who became a revolutionary during Philippine Revolution and Philippine–American War.
+Francisco Román y Velásquez (October 4, 1869 – June 5, 1899) was a Filipino soldier who became a revolutionary during Philippine Revolution and Philippine–American War.
 Roman had the rank of a colonel in the Philippine Revolutionary Army, and served as the close aide of General Antonio Luna.
 When Luna was assassinated in Cabanatuan, Nueva Ecija, Román attempted to save him but he was also shot to death by Emilio Aguinaldo's presidential guards.

 Personal life

 Francisco Román was born on October 4, 1869, in Alcala, Cagayan to Pelagia Velásquez, a Tagalog, and José Román, a Spanish national.
-Pelagia was the sister of Hilaria Velasquez, the mother of José and Rafael Palma.
+Pelagia was the sister of Hilaria Velásquez, the mother of José and Rafael Palma.
 Paco's father, José, was a licensee of the tobacco monopoly system then implemented in the province.
 The family moved to Manila where the elder Román established a factory.
 Francisco then studied at Ateneo Municipal de Manila and eventually pursued studies in Hong Kong.

 Roman married Juliana Piqueras, whom he had two children, Juan and Carmen.